 - Avoid the Danger Zone.
 According to the FDA, keep cold food COLD (below 4°C/40°F) and keep frozen below -18°C/0°F. Hot food should stay HOT (above 60°C/140°F).

-- Check refrigerators and freezers to ensure they have indicating thermometers and in compliance with temperature requirements.
+- Check refrigerators and freezers to ensure they have indicating thermometers follow temperature requirements.

-- Cook all hazardous food such as meat to a safe internal temperature, use a probe thermometer.
+- Cook all hazardous food such as meat to a safe internal temperature and check using a meat thermometer.

 - Store cooked and ready-to-eat food items on shelves above raw food.

-- Cover food with lids or wrap and use utensils to reduce direct hand contact with prepared food.
+- Cover food with lids or plastic wrap and use utensils to reduce direct hand contact with prepared food.

-- Use clean safe water for making drinks, ice and preparing food.
+- Use clean, safe water for preparing food or making drinks and ice.

-- Label chemicals and pesticides and store them away from food and the food preparation area.
+- Label chemicals and pesticides and store them away from food and the preparation area.

 - Keep all food items off the floor and store on shelves, racks, or pallets.

-- All food handlers must wash hands thoroughly before and after handling food.
+- All food handlers must wash hands thoroughly for at least 20 seconds before and after handling food.

-- Provide hot/cold running water, soap in a dispenser and a supply of paper towels at all hand wash basins.
+- Provide hot and cold running water, soap, and a supply of paper towels at all hand washbasins.
 Ensure these basins only for hand washing and not for other purposes such as food preparation or dishwashing.

 - Wear clean outer garments and hair constraints

-- Clean and sanitize with soap and water followed by a solution of approved sanitizer.
+- Clean and sanitize with soap and water, followed by a solution of an approved sanitizer.

 - Keep all food contact surfaces clean and in good condition.